Tim196005/CaseStudies/CaseStudy/price/README.md

 A 3Gb cache of prices is created in the PricingService

-Price for Flight and Date is return by the PriceService, fetch a vaue from the cache
+Price for Flight and Date is returned by the PriceService, by fetching a value from the cache

 Too configure the total amount to data created, the following JSON configuration can be amended